 Figure 8.
-Power of a hypothetical turbine behind the 2nd turbine in SOWFA (solid) and FLORIS (dashed) (left) and percent increase relative to baseline (right).
+Power of a hypothetical turbine behind the second turbine in SOWFA (solid) and FLORIS (dashed) (a) and percent increase relative to baseline (b).
 FLORIS has good agreement in the baseline case but misses the change in wake behavior obtained in the yawed case in SOWFA.